Polomich/CART315/Process/README.md

 Looking back at it, white tiles might be a problem with such a pale background.

-The board should have been white from the start:
+The board should have been white from the start anyways:
 ![image](https://github.com/user-attachments/assets/5216c46d-d76b-4fe1-bba5-380fb9688dcb)

 ## Level Menu